ornfelt/dots/.config/awesome/lain/wiki/mpd.md

 You can use `timer` to start/stop the widget as you like.

-## Keybindings
+## Key bindings

-You can control the widget with keybindings like these:
+You can control the widget with key bindings like these:

 ```lua
 -- MPD control